sz16900/javascript-capstone/README.md

 [Live Demo Link](https://friendly-haibt-95e048.netlify.app/)

 [This link works, I know it does beacuse I've tried it multiple times.
-Something is happening with netlify.
+Something is happening with Netlify.
 I noticed my peers having issues too?]

 or